 Communicating with clients and colleagues is at the heart of every bodyworker’s business.
-But the scientific anatomy that most of us learned in training isn’t enough to understand and describe our work.
+However the scientific anatomy that most of us learned in training isn’t enough to understand and describe our work.
 You need more and you deserve better!

 I’ve been an enthusiastic anatomy teacher for 30 years.
 This scientific approach to the body is useful and practical – but it also strips down the luminous multidimensionality of your client to the point where the actual person you’re observing can disappear.

-That’s because human anatomy tends to treat the human like IKEA furniture.
+That’s because human anatomy tends to treat the human-like IKEA furniture.
 It breaks everything down into parts.
 When you want to use it, you have to figure put how to put all the parts together, and the instructions seem like they’re in a foreign language.
 There are always a couple of parts that you can’t figure out where to put, and then you can’t find the on switch!
 What’s a bodyworker to do?

-Anatomy is important, but left to its own devices, it throws the baby out with the bathwater.
+Anatomy is important but left to its own devices, it throws the baby out with the bathwater.

 “I came to George years ago with a terrible pain in the middle of my back that no one else had been able to alleviate.
 George addressed some alignment issues, but his holistic approach uncovered much more.
 My tension and nagging pain stemmed from everything from the shoes I was wearing, to my diet, to childhood trauma.
 George was able to identify and correct so many limitations — and the pain in my mid-back has never returned.
-The idea that all sorts of things – mind/body, past/present – can affect your well-being makes perfect sense, but it took George’s compassionate guidance and treatment to help me fully understand it, and to use that understanding to feel better.” – Hanna Thomas
+The idea that all sorts of things – mind/body, past/present – can affect your well-being makes perfect sense, but it took George’s compassionate guidance and treatment to help me fully understand it and to use that understanding to feel better.” – Hanna Thomas

 There are seven courses in this series, each of which can be taken separately.
 The current course, The Spirit of Anatomy, is 10 hours in 5 sessions on Tuesdays from 11-1.
 It starts May 17 and ends June 14.